rust-lang/rfcs/text/0000-target-tier-policy.md

 reporting the outcome of a team discussion, or by including the infrastructure team in the RFC proposing the target.

-- Tier 1 targets with host tools must additionally get the compiler and infrastructure team to approve the building of host tools.
-  - This should typically include all of the additional tools such as `clippy` and `rustfmt`, unless there is a specific reason why a tool cannot possibly make sense for the target.
+- Tier 1 targets with host tools should typically include all of the additional tools such as `clippy` and `rustfmt`, unless there is a target-specific reason why a tool cannot possibly make sense for the target.
   - Unlike with tier 2, for tier 1 we will not exclude specific tools on the sole basis of them being less likely to be used; rather, we'll take that into account when considering whether the target should be at tier 1 with host tools.
 In general, on any tier 1 target with host tools, people should be able to expect to find and install all the same components that they would for any other tier 1 target with host tools.
-  - Such approval will take into account the additional time required to build the host tools, and the substantial additional storage required for the host tools.
+- Approval of host tools will take into account the additional time required to build the host tools, and the substantial additional storage required for the host tools.
 - Host tools for the target must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Rust across multiple organizations or projects.
 These